 - 5. View history of all controller functions. - 6.
-Test to see switches, relays, communication, and alarms are functioning properly. - 7.
+Test to see if switches, relays, communication, and alarms are functioning properly. - 7.
 Calibrate temperature, humidity, ventilation, static pressure, feed, water, read/save to plug. - 8.
 Install sensors, devices, communication, etc.

-2.6 One Pro LEDs
+2.6 Rotem Pro LEDs

-One Pro features LEDs on each relay panel.
-These LEDs light up when there is any active alarm.
+Rotem Pro features LEDs on each relay panel.
+These LEDs turn red on all relay cards when there is any active alarm (even one); they are white when there are no alarms.
 Refer to the main screen to view the alarms.